robert-westenberger/knowledgebase/real-estate/property-managers.md

 - Lease renewal fee of 1 months rent.
 It should be a smaller flat fee.
 - Manager keeps application fees, late fees, etc. Those are not revenue streams.
 - Power to change rent without my approval.
 They can recommend rents.
+- Power to approve tenants with no standards agreed upon beforehand.
 # Questions to Ask
 - How do you make your money?